Will411/github-pages-with-jekyll/index.md

-theme: minima
-title: Welcome to William's Blog
+# Welcome to William's blog!
-author: William Anil
-email: wanil@ebnet.org
-description: > # this means to ignore newlines until "baseurl:"
-Here, I will talk about certain aspects of my life.
-I hope you enjoy!

-# social links
-Snapchat: b4obama
-Instagram: w_i_l_l_0_3_3

-show_excerpts: true # set to false to remove excerpts on the homepage
+I'm glad you are here.
+I plan to talk a little bit about my life ...